 Do I Need Medication for Suboxone Addiction?

-Suboxone addiction is a serious problem, especially because many of those who become addicted to the drug were abusing their treatment medication for opioid addiction.
-Therefore, you will likely need to be maintained on medication as part of your Suboxone addiction treatment.
+While this medication can be incredibly supportive during MAT, it can also be habit-forming.
+Suboxone addiction is a serious problem, especially because many of those who become addicted to the drug were taking it as a treatment medication for opioid addiction.

-Call 800-934-1582(Who Answers?) now to learn about your treatment options and to find safe, reliable rehab centers.
+Call 800-934-1582(Sponsored) now to learn about your treatment options and to find safe, reliable rehab centers.

 The Dangers of Suboxone Addiction

-According to the Drug Enforcement Administration, Suboxone “is a combination product with buprenorphine and naloxone in a 4:1 ratio, respectively.”
+Suboxone is a medication that includes four parts of buprenorphine and one part of naloxone.
 Those who abuse and become addicted to the drug are in a very dangerous position.

 The naloxone in the drug is meant to protect it from abuse, as it precipitates withdrawal in those who crush and snort it in an attempt to get high.
 Becoming addicted to the substance means you have been abusing it regularly and are likely already struggling with a serious opioid addiction syndrome.